ocademy-ai/machine-learning/_sources/assignments/data-science/write-a-data-ethics-case-study.md

 In this assignment, you'll write your own case study reflecting a data ethics challenge from your own experience, or from a relevant real-world context you are familiar with.
 Just follow these steps:

 1. **Pick a data ethics challenge**.
-Look at [the lesson examples](../../data-science/data-science-ethics.md#ethics-challenges) or explore online examples like [the Deon Checklist](https://deon.drivendata.org/examples/) to get inspiration.
+Look at [the section examples](../../data-science/data-science-ethics.md#ethics-challenges) or explore online examples like [the Deon Checklist](https://deon.drivendata.org/examples/) to get inspiration.
 2. **Describe a real-world example**.
 Think about a situation you have heard of (headlines, research study etc.) or experienced (local community), where this specific challenge occurred.
 Think about the data ethics questions related to the challenge - and discuss the potential harms or unintended consequences that arise because of this issue.
 Bonus points: think about potential solutions or processes that may be applied here to help eliminate or mitigate the adverse impact of this challenge.
 3. **Provide a related resources list**.
 Share one or more resources (links to an article, a personal blog post or image, online research paper etc.) to prove this was a real-world occurrence.
 Bonus points: share resources that also showcase the potential harms & consequences of the incident, or highlight positive steps taken to prevent its recurrence.